 Can Grounding improve your sleep?

 Grounding is connecting your body directly to the earth’s surface to receive the abundant negative potential of the Earth.
 Thes negative electrons act as mechanical anti oxidants for the body to reduce oxidative stress and is also found to be the treatment and prevention of autoimmune and inflammation.

 Grounding has come about in the last few decades, but practice is as old as time itself.

 Emerging research from within the earthing community shows grounding has some potentially positive effects on sleep and health:How to practice earthing for better sleep and health

 Stepping barefoot on the earth, though befitting as an Earth Day ritual, is neither the most convenient nor effective way to practice earthing—especially now, when health experts recommend we spend most of our time indoors to curb the spread of the novel coronavirus.

 The solution: a grounding mat you can put over your mattress while you sleep.
 Earthing sleep mats fit under your bed sheets and are meant to be plugged into a grounded outlet (i.e. one with three prongs).
 Generally, they’re made from a 100% conductive carbon tech material, as carbon is the chemical element that conducts the earth’s energy.

-“Grounding or earthing mats create an electrical connection between your body and the earth,” Debra Sullivan, PhD, tells Healthline.
+“Grounding mats create an electrical connection between your body and the earth,” Debra Sullivan, PhD, tells Healthline.
 “The idea is to replicate the physical connectivity one would make by walking barefoot on the ground.”
 You can also place these mats on the floor or in your office and use them during the day to ground yourself, says Sullivan.